Transparency

 • Flexible repayment structure: full payment, partial payment, and individual installment plans via “Mein Zahlplan”

-• Interest-free payment period up to 59 days: for full payments of card purchases and ATM withdrawals
+• Interest-free payment period up to 59 days: for eligible card purchases paid in full by the due date

 • No fixed checking account required: cards can be linked to any German bank account

-• Travel insurance included – from basic (Gold) to comprehensive (Platinum Double)
+• Travel insurance included – from basic Gold coverage to more comprehensive Platinum Double coverage

 Disadvantages

-• €2 monthly fee: for full automatic repayment (for newer contracts)
+• €2 monthly fee: may apply for full automatic repayment by SEPA direct debit for newer contracts

-• Gold card includes foreign currency fees: 1.99% outside the euro area
+• Gold card includes foreign currency fees: 1.99% outside the euro area, including non-euro cash withdrawals

 • No real cashback or points program: limited bonus features outside of travel